 In this paper, we focus on evaluating the reactive MANET routing protocols like DSR and AODV.
 There have been several studies to compare both proactive and reactive routing protocols.
 [11], [13], [2], [12] and [4] give a very good exposition of this subject.
 Here, we discuss the work that focus completely on reactive protocols.
-Johnson, Maltz, Broch, et al proposed DSR in [2], while AODV was proposed by

-Perkins in [5].
+Johnson, Maltz, Broch, et al. proposed DSR in [2], while AODV was proposed by Perkins in [5].
 Maltz, Broch, Jetcheva and Johnson gave a very comprehensive analysis of DSR in terms of its basic mechanisms of route discovery and caching [4].
 They proposed several optimizations for reducing the route discovery overhead.
-Most of these optimizations are now part of the DSR implementation in the network simulator (ns-2)[15].
+Most of these optimizations are now part of the DSR implementation in the network simulator (ns-2) [15].
 Das, Perkins and Royer compared the performance of AODV and DSR in [12].
 They observed that DSR outperformed AODV in less demanding situations, while AODV outperformed DSR at heavy traffic load and high mobility.
 To explain these differences, the BRICS methodology was proposed to decompose protocols into basic "mechanisms" [18].
 It illustrated an approach for this decomposition by suggesting a common architecture that encompassed both AODV and DSR.
 Though both AODV and DSR consist of similar mechanisms or "building blocks" (that are parameterized), they behave differently in the presence of mobility.
-Some of these mechanisms are caching, flooding, etc. A detailed overview of BRICS is given in section 3.
-In this study, we propose a simple analytical model that relates the average path duration and the performance of the caching mechanism to the routing overhead of DSR (and reactive protocols in general).
-Both [4] and [18] consider this mechanism to play an important role in determining the routing overhead of DSR and other reactive protocols.
-Moreover, we also develop a simple intuitive model to show the relationship (linear or non-linear) between the average path duration and the reactive protocol throughput.
+Some of these mechanisms are caching, flooding, etc. BRICS claimed that this difference arises due to the differing impact of mobility on the mechanisms of the protocols.
+The difference in impact on the mechanisms seems to arise from the different parameters chosen by these protocols for these mechanisms.
+In this study, using the case study of DSR in the FW model, we propose an analytical model relating the path duration PDF to the performance of one of the "building blocks" i.e. the nonpropagating cache hit ratio.
+Both [4] and [18] consider this mechanism to play an important role in determining the routing overhead of DSR (and reactive protocols in general).
+Moreover, through first order analytical models, using the case study of DSR, we also show the relationship between the average path duration and the reactive protocol performance.